Here at As We Saw It, our mission has always been to make exploring the world easy and accessible — but sometimes travel is out of the question.

 For example, every time I taste Panamanian Sancocho, I remember the campesinos who prepared it while I was on the Camino Real in Panama.
 It’s easy to prepare if you have the ingredients, and super inexpensive to make so it’s no wonder it’s such a popular dish in Central America.

 For convenience, you can use meal kits and delivery services to get everything you’ll need.
-Many people are aware of at least Sunbasket and Hello Fresh.
-After all, these are some of the most popular options out there.
-For those who aren’t, this post summarizes the two brands, summing up the different aspects they share.
-Also, there’s Home Chef, a brand that delivers thoughtfully crafted recipe cards besides pre-portioned ingredients.
+Sunbasket and Hello Fresh are two of the most popular brands out there.
+Also, there’s Home Chef, a brand that delivers thoughtfully crafted recipe cards along with pre-portioned ingredients.

 4. Get a bird’s-eye view from Google Earth